Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Providing a professional closing and your contact details

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and knowledgeable [Your field], I believe I would make the ideal choice to be considered for this job.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and knowledgeable [Your field] I am confident that I will make a perfect fit for this position.

-Thank you for taking a look at my application.
-I look forward to having a conversation with you.
+Thank you for considering my application.
+I am looking forward hearing from you.

 Sincerely,